harvester/docs/docs/rancher/rke1-cluster.md

     * Select an OS image that is compatible with the `cloud-init` config.
     * Select a network that the node driver is able to connect to; currently, only `VLAN` is supported.
     * Enter the SSH User; the username will be used to ssh to nodes.
 For example, a default user of the Ubuntu cloud image will be `ubuntu`.
+1. (Optional) Configure **Advanced Options** if you want to customise the cloud-init config of the VMs:
 1. Enter a **RANCHER TEMPLATE** name.

 ![](assets/node-template.png)

-See [nodes hosted by an infrastructure provider](https://rancher.com/docs/rancher/v2.5/en/cluster-provisioning/rke-clusters/node-pools/) for more information.
+See [nodes hosted by an infrastructure provider](https://rancher.com/docs/rancher/v2.6/en/cluster-provisioning/rke-clusters/node-pools/) for more information.

 ### Create RKE1 Kubernetes Cluster